CNanninga/bc-catalyst-contentful/README.md

 ### Product FAQs

 Custom query/component to load "FAQs" on product detail page.
+With locale support for static strings.

 Requires metafields on a product matching the following details: